 The time-delay distance inferred from strong gravitational lensed quasars can be used as a powerful estimator of the Hubble constant and the main cosmological parameters.
-Quasars are very luminous astrophysical sources, then they can be observed from large distances.
+Quasars are very luminous astrophysical sources, so they can be observed from large distances.
 This makes them not only fascinating objects of study, but also useful as markers for studying Hubble-Lemaître's Law.
-Indeed, light emitted from quasars fluctuates, then the follow-up of this variable luminosity observed in lensed, multiple, quasars in gravitational lensed systems can provide a direct measurements of distances (Refsdal 1964), which is independent of local calibrators, generally used in the cosmological distance scale ladder.
-This method is based on the measurement of the time-delay between two or more images, and on the knowledge a priory of the intervening lens mass, and it is so powerful that just three lenses are needed to determine H_0 with a precision of 3.8% (Bonvin et al. 2017; Shajib et al. 2019).
+Indeed, light emitted from quasars fluctuates; when the follow-up of this variable luminosity is observed through multiple lensed images in gravitational lensed systems it can provide a direct measurement of distance (Refsdal 1964), which is independent of local calibrators generally used in the cosmological distance scale ladder.
+This method is based on the measurement of the time-delay between two or more images, and on the a priory knowledge of the intervening lens mass, and it is so powerful that just three lenses are needed to determine H_0 with a precision of 3.8% (Bonvin et al. 2017; Shajib et al. 2019).
+Increasing the number of lensed quasars, for which we can infer the value of the Hubble-Lemaître constant H0, will then improve the accuracy on H0 and this indicates the kind of contribution that MAAT will provide to fundamental cosmology in mediating the current tension between the Planck and local distance ladder estimates of H0.

-IFS observations of lensed quasars can spatially resolve the kinematics of the deflector lens, enabling a large improvement in breaking the mass-anisotropy degeneracy leading to a more accurate mass model for the lens, which will lead to a considerable improvement on the H_0 value (Shajib et al. 2018; Birrer et al. 2018).
-The primary distance measurement is given by the time-delay distance, which is a multiplicative factor that depends on three angular diameter distances, the distance to the observer, the lens and their relative distance.
+IFS observations of lensed quasars can spatially resolve the kinematics of the deflector lens, enabling a large improvement in breaking the mass-anisotropy degeneracy and leading to a more accurate mass model for the lens, which will lead to a considerable improvement on the H_0 value (Shajib et al. 2018; Birrer et al. 2018).
+The primary distance measurement is given by the time-delay distance, which is a multiplicative factor that depends on three angular diameter distances, the distance to the observer, the lens, and their relative distance.
 The combination of these measurements with the spatial and spectral information coming from the deflector lens (its stellar velocity dispersion, a proxy for the lens potential) will provide the angular diameter distance to the lens in a unique and independent way, which can then be used to constrain the cosmological parameters in the context of the standard (and non standard) cosmological models (Grillo et al. 2008; Paraficz & Hjorth 2009; Jee et al. 2015).